 Protect From Pests

 Storing vast amounts of food in the same rarely touched location is a pleasant invitation to insects and rodents.
 Be sure that they do not have a chance to compromise your stored food.
+If you see any signs of unwanted pests, reach out to https://www.pestcontrolexperts.com/exterminator/california/ immediately.
 Metal cans are virtually impenetrable to pests.
 Store any nonmetal containers in an airtight bin.
 This reduces the odors that draw pests to the food.
 Elevate all food off the ground by using shelves.
 Regularly spray for bugs, and place mousetraps beneath the shelving to discourage rodents.